cloudmesh-community/book/chapters/class/516/week3-arch.md

 that you use python from python.org.

-We found out over the last two weeks that some students rely on anaconda for other classes but do not know how to use in anaconda a virtual env.
+We found out over the last two weeks that some students rely on anaconda for other classes but do not know how to use it in anaconda a virtual env.
 Please find out.

 If you can not, we found it may be easier to create for this class a different user as your other teachers may have given you wrong